galkahana/hummus-services-redux/README.md

 The frontend folder contains the frontend site for hummus services.
 You can run the frontend either via the server or independently.
-The frontend site is now based on NextJS, and even though such apps may be served from a node server, it should be possible to also run it as a static site, as a more affordable option...which is how the original create react app implementation allow you to run....and  again, is more affordable.
+The frontend site is now based on NextJS, and even though such apps may be served from a node server, it should be possible to also run it as a static site with some minimal support of redirect rules (urls are folders that should redirect to their respective index.html, and there's a 404 page if you want it).

 When developing you can run the frontend dev server like this: